ABS: Adaptive Bounded Staleness Converges Faster and Communicates Less: Introduction

-Asynchronous SGD (ASGD) completely removes the influence of stragglers by allowing the PS to update the global model immediately after any worker finishes its local computation and uploads it to the server \cite{agarwal2011distributed}.
-It is evident that the time elapsed per training round in ASGD is much reduced than in SSGD.
-However, the robustness to stragglers brings about the issue of staleness, i.e., the gradient used to update the global parameter may not be consistent with the one used to compute it.
-This leads to instability in the training process and an increased error floor compared to SSGD schemes \cite{r5,l4}.
-In face of that, \cite{SA} propose Staleness-Aware (SA), which penalizes the step size of stale gradients linearly to their delay.
-This method was later embraced by other works \cite{SA2,SA3} and is currently the common method for penalizing stale gradients. \cite{GA} propose Gap-Aware (GA) that penalizes stale gradients linearly to the Gap between worker model and server model.
-Besides \cite{r8} proposes the $K$-async SGD scheme to reduce the impact of the staleness of gradients.
-The $K$-async SGD is actually the asynchronous version of the $K$-sync SGD method where the PS waits for the $K$ fastest workers to update the global model and the rest workers keep computing, with their stale gradients used in the following rounds.
-Based on $K$-async SGD, \cite{AdaSync} proposes the AdaSync strategy that adaptively selects the number of workers $K$ to wait for in different time intervals to achieve the best error-runtime trade-off.
+Asynchronous SGD (ASGD) completely eliminates the influence of stragglers by allowing the PS to update the global model immediately after any worker finishes its local computation and uploads it to the server \cite{agarwal2011distributed}.
+It is evident that the time elapsed per training round in ASGD is significantly reduced compared to SSGD.
+However, the robustness to stragglers introduces the issue of staleness, where the gradient used to update the global parameter may not be consistent with the one used to compute it.
+This results in instability during the training process and an increased error floor compared to SSGD schemes \cite{r5,l4}.
+To mitigate these issues, Staleness-Aware (SA) methods were proposed \cite{SA}, which penalize the step size of stale gradients linearly based on their delay.
+This approach has been adopted by subsequent works \cite{SA2,SA3} and has become a common method for handling stale gradients.
+Gap-Aware (GA) methods were also proposed \cite{GA}, which penalize stale gradients linearly based on the gap between the worker model and server model.
+Additionally, the $K$-async SGD scheme was introduced \cite{r8} to reduce the impact of gradient staleness. $K$-async SGD is the asynchronous version of the $K$-sync SGD method, where the PS waits for the $K$ fastest workers to update the global model while the remaining workers continue computing and their stale gradients are used in subsequent rounds.